-Reich, AJ 2008, 'Intersecting work and learning: assembling advanced liberal regimes of governing workers in Australia', Studies in Continuing Education, vol. 30, no. 3, pp. 199-213.View/Download from: UTS OPUS or Publisher's site
+Reich, AJ 2008, 'Intersecting work and learning: assembling advanced liberal regimes of governing workers in Australia', Studies in Continuing Education, vol. 30, no. 3, pp. 199-213.View/Download from: Publisher's site

 Much had been written over the past few years on the intersections of work and learning.
 This article suggests that the analysis of the intersections of work and learning can benefit greatly from understanding the ways in which governing workers as individuals and populations has changed in Western liberal democracies in the latter part of the twentieth century.
 Through the use of an analytics of government perspective based on the later governmentality work of Foucault and others, the article analyses the shifts in ways of governing paid workers through the programmes of reforms in industry, industrial relations and vocational education and training in Australia.
 These shifts can be understood, it is suggested, as shifts in the mentalities of governing - from social liberal regimes to advanced liberal regimes of government.
 The article foregrounds the assembling of a new subjectivity and character of the post-industrial paid worker - the 'worker as learner' as the lifelong learner who is continually required to reskill to maintain paid work in economic life in order to sustain desirable and normal lifestyles.
 The article concludes with a discussion of the implications for researching work and learning.

-Reich, AJ & Ho, TTH 2017, ''Adapting international influences and retaining 'Vietnamese Character' in VET in Vietnam',' in Tran, LT & Dempsey, K (eds), Internationalization in vocational education and training: Transnational perspectives, Springer, Dordrecht, pp. 135-148.View/Download from: UTS OPUS or Publisher's site
+Reich, AJ & Ho, TTH 2017, ''Adapting international influences and retaining 'Vietnamese Character' in VET in Vietnam',' in Tran, LT & Dempsey, K (eds), Internationalization in vocational education and training: Transnational perspectives, Springer, Dordrecht, pp. 135-148.View/Download from: Publisher's site

 This chapter focuses on how international VET programmes have been adopted and adapted in Vietnam, an area of limited research in Vietnam.
 As an illustration of this complex process, the chapter draws on data from a study of VET pedagogical practices across three sites in Central Vietnam, including a Vietnamese VET college, a foreign-funded VET college and a family workshop.
 The Vietnamese government has embarked on modernisation and industrialisation reform programmes to enhance its standing in ASEAN and enhance Vietnam's competitiveness in the process of international economic integration.
 These initiatives aim to develop a more qualified workforce by facilitating the expansion and diversification of educational training programmes suitable to local and regional human resource needs.
 A major contribution to this approach has not only been the international adoption but also the adaptation of international VET programmes and reforms.
 The chapter commences with an overview of government initiatives in VET as part of the current push for modernisation and the current provision of international VET programmes in Vietnam.
 It then explores a number of historical influences on VET in Vietnam (Confucian, French and Soviet), from feudal, colonial and post-colonial times, and how 'Vietnamisation' and adaptation to the 'Vietnamese character' has been preserved.
 An illustration is then provided of a foreign-funded college in order to highlight ongoing effects of foreign VET programmes on the Vietnamese national curriculum and the college pedagogical practices while maintaining 'the Vietnamese character'.
 The chapter concludes by discussing the ways VET in Vietnam has 'Vietnamised' the foreign programmes and the implications for VET internationalisation.

-Reich, AJ & Girdwood, JL 2012, 'Governing Learning Practices: Governmentality and Practices' in Hager, P, Reich, A & Lee, A (eds), Practice, Learning and Change: Practice-Theory Perspectives on Professional Learning, Springer, Dordrecht, pp. 151-165.View/Download from: UTS OPUS or Publisher's site
+Reich, AJ & Girdwood, JL 2012, 'Governing Learning Practices: Governmentality and Practices' in Hager, P, Reich, A & Lee, A (eds), Practice, Learning and Change: Practice-Theory Perspectives on Professional Learning, Springer, Dordrecht, pp. 151-165.View/Download from: Publisher's site

 Workplace learning practices, once primarily the domain of specialist trainers, have become embedded and embodied in workers everyday practices, constituting workers with new identities as worker-learners and reconstituting their work.
 In this chapter, we use an analytics of governmentality to explore how we might understand these shifts.
 Such an approach contributes to practice-based perspectives on professional learning by foregrounding relations of power and governmentalities constituted in regimes of practice.
 Through a study of professional child protection workers, we illustrate how this shift in learning practices has been assembled through changed regimes of practice linked to neoliberal reform programmes associated with new public management